AjjMC/ajjgui/README.md

 ## Creating a GUI

-The datapack adopts the concept of *[graphical widgets](https://en.wikipedia.org/wiki/Graphical_widget)* present in real-world user interfaces.
+The datapack adopts the concept of [graphical widgets](https://en.wikipedia.org/wiki/Graphical_widget), present in real-world user interfaces.
 Within the scope of Minecraft's item-based GUIs, and this datapack specifically, every item in a GUI corresponds to an interactive element (e.g., a button).

 There are 8 types of GUI widgets available: